bookofproofs/bookofproofs.github.io/_sources/history/19th-century/weierstrass.md

 * In 1870 Sofia Kovalevskaya came to Berlin and Weierstrass taught her privately since she was not allowed admission to the university.
 * It was through Weierstrass's efforts that Kovalevskaya received an honorary doctorate from Göttingen, and he also used his influence to help her obtain the post in Stockholm in 1883.
 * Weierstrass and Kovalevskaya corresponded for 20 years between 1871 to 1890.
-* The standards of rigour that Weierstrass set, defining, for example, irrational numbers as limits of convergent series, strongly affected the future of mathematics.
 * He decided to supervise the publication of his own complete works, in his case this would involve a great deal of unpublished material from his lecture courses and Weierstrass realised that without his help this would be a difficult task.

 Born 31 October 1815, Ostenfelde, Westphalia (now Germany).
 Died 19 February 1897, Berlin, Germany.